Challenging Society Sessions

 Speakers include Helen Nissenbaum (philosopher and information scientist), Ronald Skeldon (geographer), Barbara Sahakian (neuroscientist and neuroethicist), Jacques Rupnik (historian and politicologist) and Sheila Jasanoff (Science & Technology, Harvard).
 Topical issues such as Privacy, Global Migration and Human Enhancement will be covered.

-The series 'Challenging Society Sessions' consists of six evenings with special international guests and is inspired by the theme of the anniversary celebrations, ‘Inspiring Generations’.
-The kick-off for the series was an evening in Tuschinski with Robbert Dijkgraaf.
-This first event will be in Dutch but the rest of the sessions will be in English.
+The series 'Challenging Society Sessions' consists of a total of six evenings with special international guests that are being challenged by UvA scholars and is inspired by the theme of the UvA anniversary celebrations: ‘Inspiring Generations’.
+The kick-off for the series was an evening in Tuschinski with Robbert Dijkgraaf, followed by an evening with Prof. Helen Nissenbaum about Privacy & Data on 12 October.

 History has shown that we are not always acutely aware of the consequences of innovations and scientific discoveries.
 All the same, the impact of science on society is creating a field of tension: our world is increasingly shaped by technological inventions and new scientific insights.
 These inventions and insights then lead to new policies and new legislation, or even form the breeding ground for new values and standards.